Academic Advising

 Current Students

 During registration periods—typically in October and April—we communicate advising procedures to students by email.
-Current students can schedule in-person or virtual advising appointments
+Current students can schedule in-person advising appointments here.

 SCL Admitted Student FAQs

-Yes, the Civic Honors curriculum is designed to help students complete their degree in four years.
-The courses are structured to ensure students have access to the necessary classes each semester, keeping them on track to graduate within that timeframe.
+Yes, School of Civic Leadership majors are designed to help students complete their degree in four years.
+The courses are structured to ensure students have access to the necessary classes each semester to stay on track to graduate on time.

-Are Civic Honors students guaranteed access to required courses, or do they have to compete with the general student body?
+Are SCL students guaranteed access to required courses, or do they have to compete with the general student body?

 Civic Honors students are guaranteed access to all CIV courses, with reserved seats for them.
 If students meet the prerequisites for these courses (note that some upper-division CIV courses may have prerequisites), they can enroll without competing with the general student body.